-It is VERY rare for me to forget anything… ever!
+It is VERY rare for me to forget anything.
 I write everything down, I have a good memory, I put reminders and alarms in place, I follow my lists, and I plan ahead.

 However, I do know that forgetfulness is one of the first “warning signs” when I have too much on my plate or when I’m trying to move too quickly.

-If you have been very forgetful lately, I would consider looking over your current schedule and evaluating whether it’s just too full, if you have too many things going on right now, or maybe you’re just tired like me!
+If you have been somewhat forgetful lately, I would consider looking over your current schedule and evaluating whether it’s just too full or if you have too many things going on right now.

 3. You are easily overwhelmed, even by small tasks.